OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 inner GufeTokenizables; to get a list of all of them, use :func:`.get_all_gufe_objs` on the outermost ``obj``.

 ..
-TODO: add a tutorial for this?
+TODO: add a tutorial for this in the tutorials section?

 .. _serialization: